-As discussed in Item 4.A. above, CCM was until June 2017 in a solicitation relationship with Beacon Capital Management and is still in such a relationship with Retirement Management Services, Inc. ("RMS") under which CCM referred clients to Beacon or RMS based upon an evaluation of the client's circumstances and objectives.
-In those relationships, Beacon or RMS paid CCM an ongoing referral fee which was a percentage of the fee Beacon or RMS received from the client.
-Starting in June 2017, CCM ended that Beacon solicitation arrangement as to future clients and requested that existing clients execute a Client Services and investment Management Agreement with CCM and a separate agreement with CCM and either Orion or Beacon.
-While most CCM clients referred to Beacon under the solicitation relationship have transitioned to a co-advisor relationship, there are still some clients under the solicitation agreement and complies with SEC Rule 206(4)-3 and applicable state securities rules and regulations.
+As discussed in Item 4.A. above, CCM is in a solicitation relationship with Retirement Management Services, Inc. ("RMS") under which CCM referred clients to RMS based upon an evaluation of the client's circumstances and objectives.
+In those relationships, RMS pays CCM an ongoing referral fee which is a percentage of the fee RMS receives from the client.
+Each solicitation arrangement is governed by a written solicitation agreement and complies with SEC Rule 206(4)-3 and applicable state securities rules and regulations.

-A complete description of any third-party money manager's services, fee schedules and account minimums were disclosed in the third-party money manager's disclosure brochure which provided to the client prior to or at the time the account was established.
+A complete description of any third-party subadvisor's services, fee schedules and account minimums were disclosed in the subadvisor's disclosure brochure which is provided to the client prior to or at the time the account was established.

-The actual fee charged varies depending on the third-party money manager.
-All fees are calculated and collected by the third-party money manager who is responsible for delivering CCM's portion of the fee.
-The referral fee paid to CCM does not increase the fee paid by the client to the third-party money manager.
-Under this program, clients may incur additional charges including but not limited to, mutual fund sales loads, 12b-1 fees and surrender charges, and IRA and qualified retirement plan fees.
+The actual fee charged varies depending on the subadvisor third-party money manager.
+All fees are calculated and collected by the subadvisor, who is responsible for delivering CCM's portion of the fee.
+The referral fee paid to CCM does not increase the fee paid by the client to the subadvisor.
+Under this program, clients may incur additional charges including mutual fund sales loads, 12b-1 fees and surrender charges, and IRA and qualified retirement plan fees.

-CCM has a conflict of interest in only recommending those third-party money managers that have agreed to pay a portion of CCM's advisory fee to CCM and that have satisfied the conditions of CCM's due diligence review.
-There may be other third-party money managers that may be suitable for clients that may be more or less costly.
+CCM has a conflict of interest in only recommending those subadvisors that have agreed to pay a portion of CCM's advisory fee to CCM and that have satisfied the conditions of CCM's due diligence review.
+There may be other subadvisors that may be suitable for clients that may be more or less costly.
 The portion of the advisory fee paid to CCM may be negotiated by the investor and their advisor.
 No guarantees can be made that your financial goals or objectives will be achieved.
 Further, no guarantees of performance can be offered.